What is a Business Owner’s Policy?July 11, 2019

 BOPs are traditionally structured around industries that have businesses that share a lot of commonalities, in general.
 With this type of structuring, eligibility is typically limited in such a way that businesses that qualify for a BOP are small-to-medium in size.

 Although there are a few drawbacks, they don’t change the fact that Business Owner’s Policies are a great option for many, if not most, businesses.
+In some cases, you can even get home-based business insurance coverage through a BOP.

 They provide an exceptional coverage to price ratio, which is a long way to say that they are a great value in the insurance marketplace.
 They also have a significant convenience factor associated with them and provide most of the commercial property and liability coverages that small businesses need – all in one quick stop.